 Lipedema, also spelt as lipoedema and known as Painful Fat Syndrome, is frequently misunderstood as a chronic medical condition that affects a staggering 370 million women worldwide.

-Characterised by the abnormal accumulation of fat in particular patterns out of the hip, buttocks, upper and lower legs and arms [1], lipedema often brings about significant pain and functional limitations.
+Characterised by the abnormal accumulation of fat in specific areas, including the hips, buttocks, upper and lower legs, and arms [3], lipedema often causes significant pain and functional limitations.

-Lipedema is frequently accompanied by pain, discomfort, swelling, and heightened susceptibility to bruising, which limits mobility and affects quality of life.
+Lipedema is frequently accompanied by pain, discomfort, swelling, and increased susceptibility to bruising, which limit mobility and affect quality of life.

 What does Lipedema look like?
 Key Characteristics of Lipedema

-• Patients may have increasingly worsened leg and/or arm swelling during the day and improve overnight.
+- Patients may have worsening leg and/or arm swelling during the day and improvement overnight.

 How is Lipedema Different from Regular Fat Distribution